Wednesday, February 13, 2019, 12 noon - 1 p.m.

 The nearly 40 law firms that have already taken the Eco-Pledge are listed on our Section website.
 In addition, we will be providing special recognition at this year’s Environmental Law Conference at Yosemite to all the firms that have taken the Eco-Pledge and determined that sustainability is core to their business.
 We urge those offices that are interested in sustainability to sign up now and receive recognition at the Conference.
 You too can be green.
 Take the initiative and take the Eco-Pledge!

-The Environmental Law Section of the State Bar of California is seeking applicants for its 2018 Summer Law Student Fellowship Program.
-The program places law students in summer environmental law internship positions at participating public interest organizations and governmental agencies.
+Th Environmental Law Section of the California Lawyers Association is seeking applicants for its Diversity & Inclusion Fellowship Program for Summer 2019.
+The program places law students in environmental law internship positions at participating public interest organizations and governmental agencies.
 Students are also paired with a practicing environmental lawyer to provide mentoring and are invited to participate in other environmental law related activities over the summer.
-Law Student Fellows receive a stipend of $5,000 for an 8-10 week summer internship.
+Fellows receive a stipend of $5,000 for an 8-10 week summer internships.
 Further details are provided below.

 Did you know that the Section’s Webinars are available at low cost to view on line?
 Have you ever wanted CLE credit on topics that actually interest you?
 Was there a presentation you wanted to attend but just couldn’t make your schedule cooperate?
 If so, never fear!
 Almost 40 (and that number is growing) Environmental Law Section Webinars are available on line, including titles such as "CEQA 101 -- Learn the Basics!", "Beyond 2020: How Will California Meet its 2050 Greenhouse Gas Reduction Goals?" and many others.
 See Environmental Law Section Courses in the Online Catalog to find a program of interest to you.